GCSE Results – 2019

 The Class of 2019 have matured and grown during their time at the school, and leave us as well rounded individuals, optimistic, resilient and equipped with the necessary skills and mindset to give back to society.
 Many are continuing into our Sixth Form; we are thrilled to be a part of the next chapter in their life journey and look forward to sharing in their future successes.
 I am keen to acknowledge the EPCS teachers and particularly the Year 11 tutor team, who worked tirelessly with this year group, supporting them in lessons and investing significant time in helping them to feel confident and ready for their exams outside of lesson time too.
 It is the healthy three-way partnership between parents, students and teachers that really makes #TeamEPCS, and I know how much time and effort the parents have put into supporting this year group too.
 Their support has made – and continues to make – a massive difference.

-We were once again delighted to see the hard work of our Year 13 students rewarded with another set of impressive A Level results here at Easthampstead Park Community School.
+We were once again thrilled to see the hard work of our 46 Year 13 students rewarded with another set of impressive A Level results here at Easthampstead Park Community School.